ashworks1706/AI-Solar-Panel/README.md

 - **Automated Adjustment**: Provides coordinates to guide the solar panel's orientation for maximum sunlight exposure.
 - **Fallback Algorithm**: Implements a non-ML algorithm for tracking during heavy cloud cover or rain.
 - **Performance Tracking**: Monitors wattage generation and usage for comparison between algorithmic and deep-learning modes.
+- **Adaptive Detection Intervals**: Adjusts detection frequency based on sun movement to optimize power usage.
+- **Camera Management**: Activates the camera only when needed for detection to conserve energy.

 ## System Architecture